Summer of '69

 Jimmy quit and Jody got married

 I remember going back and forth on this line with Bryan.
-I think I suggested "Chuck quit and Gordy got married", like the guys in my school band, but Bryan thought "Jimmy" and "Jody" sounded better, and I had to agree.
+I think I suggested "Chuck quit and Gordy got married" -- or maybe it was "Whitty quit and Gordy got married" -- but Bryan thought "Jimmy" and "Jody" sounded better, and I had to agree.

 I'm not sure where Bryan got the name "Jimmy" -- we didn't discuss it at the time -- but in a recent interview he said it was a reference to one of his early drummers.